01 of 13

 Part of the challenge of landscaping a hillside is getting the plants established before they wash down the slope.
 Plants need water to become established and watering a barren slope is an invitation for runoff.
 If you are not going to be terracing the hillside and creating flat areas for planting, adding large rocks and boulders is a good alternative way to anchor the soil while the plants take hold.

 This gardener managed to make his hillside rock garden look natural by allowing the rocks to tumble and land where they may.
 As the plants fill in, it looks as though the whole garden evolved on its own.
-There is some weeding and maintenance involved in the early years, but it becomes less as the plants spread out.Continue to 7 of 13 below.
+There are some weeding and maintenance involved in the early years, but it becomes less as the plants spread out.Continue to 7 of 13 below.

 07 of 13